Science and Research

 This page presents the laboratory units and methods used in work with natural history material.

-An overview of laboratory units, methods, and equipment related to the museum’s scientific and professional activities.
+An overview of laboratory units, methods, and equipment related to the museum’s scientific and professional work.

 Laboratories

-The laboratories support the museum’s scientific, professional, and documentation work through analyses, material processing, and preparation of research data.
+The laboratories support the museum’s scientific, professional, and documentation work through analysis, material processing, and data preparation for research.

-Laboratory work enables more detailed analysis of materials, connects field data with museum collections, and applies modern methods in professional and scientific research.
+Laboratory work enables more detailed processing of material, the linking of field data with museum collections, and the application of modern methods in professional and scientific work.

-This section is intended to present the electron microscopy laboratory, imaging methods, and applications in the analysis of natural history materials.
+This section is intended to describe the electron microscopy laboratory, imaging methods, and their application in the study of natural history material.

-Electron microscopy provides detailed insight into structures that are not visible through standard optical methods and can be used in the analysis of various natural history samples.
+Electron microscopy provides detailed insight into structures that are not visible with standard optical methods and can be used in the study of various natural history samples.

 • microscopic analysis of samples